M/I Homes, Inc. research snapshot

 investment Certainty

 Medium-low.
-MHO is a well-run regional operator with a strong balance sheet, but the stock faces a challenging macro backdrop, and the relatively small market cap and lower trading volume add liquidity risk that larger-cap homebuilders do not carry.
+MHO is a well-run regional operator with a strong balance sheet and improving order momentum, but the stock faces a challenging rate backdrop, earnings are still declining year over year, and the relatively small market cap and lower trading volume add liquidity risk that larger-cap homebuilders do not carry.

 Quick verdict table